slerman12/BrokenWisdoms-V2-in-progress/6-Opposing-Views.md

 > To do

-> Much of what UnifiedML is: a GATO/JEPA type framework, implemented (unlike JEPA), started before GATO, and more general than GATO. and open-sourced this whole time
+> Much of what UnifiedML is: a GATO/JEPA type framework, implemented (unlike JEPA), started before GATO, and more general than GATO, open-sourced this whole time, and meant from the ground up for open-source and democratized understanding and use of AI

 Describing this is hard because it was so much work that is currently unappreciated that my soul hurts even thinking